Prisma Access

 |

-You can now implement user identity-based visibility and control using
+you to implement user identity-based visibility and control using security policies

-security policies for undecrypted HTTPS traffic when a user or system authenticates using Kerberos.
-In addition,
+for undecrypted HTTPS traffic when a user or system authenticates using Kerberos.

-administrators no longer need to configure Trusted Source Addresses when configuring
+Furthermore, administrators no longer need to configure Trusted Source Addresses,

-Formerly, you could authenticate decrypted and undecrypted traffic, but
+authenticate decrypted and undecrypted traffic, but enforcement was limited to

-come from static IP addresses configured as Trusted Source Addresses.
-With this
+users or systems to come from static IP addresses configured as Trusted Source

 Local Zone Additions